rohit00722/Total-Cloud/README.md

 To deploy the website on Kubernetes cluster install the nginx server and then run the script on nginx javascript to successfully deploy the website.

-The steps to deploy the website are mentioned in the nginx javascript deployment file.
+The steps to deploy the website are mentioned in the Nginx javascript website deployment procedure.